BHZH/IDALab/QR Code in Revit/readMe.md

 ## QR Code in Revit
-QR Code in Revit is a tool that allows you to generate QR Code images based on information from Revit.
+QR Code in Revit is a tool brought to you by the innovation team of Basler&Hofmann that allows you to generate QR Code images based on information from Revit.

 These QR Code images contain information about the location of Revit elements in a condensed format East(10)+North(10)+Elevation(7), ex: